cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/get-v1-secrets.rst

 |             |         | attribute equal to this value.                                  |
 +-------------+---------+-----------------------------------------------------------------+

-This operation does not take a request body.
+This operation does not accept a request body.

-**Example: Get secret list cURL request**
+**Example: Retrieve secrets, cURL request**

 .. code::